Flame Cap 'Algorithm' Panel Kiln

 - more stable than vertical star pickets

-- easier for 1 person assembly compared to no weld Galv legs (possibly wedged under the top folds at 60 degs)
+- easier for 1 person assembly compared to star pickets or no weld Galv legs (possibly wedged under the top folds at 60 degs)

 - cons